hashicorp/katakoda/terraform-custom-provider-workshop/setup-verification.md

 ## Build provider

-Next, you will need to build the binary and move it into your user Terraform plugins directory.
+Next, run `make install` to build the binary and move your new provider into your users Terraform plugins directory.
 This allows you to sideload and test your custom providers.

-The `make install` command automates these two steps.

 `make install`{{execute}}